FnuPratichi/Real-time-Weather-ETL-Pipeline/README.md

-# Weather ETL & Dashboard Project
+# Real-time Weather ETL Pipeline & Dashboard

 ## Project Overview
 This project demonstrates a complete ETL pipeline using **Databricks** to fetch, process, and visualize weather data.